rwieruch/blog_robinwieruch_content/blog/react-function-component/index.md

 export default App;
 ```

 *Note that you have to install the standalone [React prop-types](https://github.com/facebook/prop-types), because it has been removed from the React core library a while ago.
-If you want to learn more about PropTypes in React, check out the [official documentation](https://reactjs.org/docs/typechecking-with-proptypes.html).*
+If you want to learn more about PropTypes in React, check out the [official documentation](https://reactjs.org/docs/typechecking-with-proptypes.html).
+These days I'd recommend using TypeScript instead of prop-types.*

-In addition, previously you have seen the usage of default props for a Function Component.
-For the sake of completeness, this is another one:
+In addition, there are default props for a Function Component.
+Even though these are legacy, here an example for the sake of completeness:

 ```javascript{13,14,15}
 import React from 'react';